next-step/kotlin-lotto/README.md

 - [x] Generate Lotto

 ### WinningLotto
-- [x] Has one LottoNumber as a bonus number and one Lotto as a combination
+- [x] Has one Lotto as a combination
-- [x] Return a different lotto has the bonus number
 - [x] Return how many numbers are matched in WinningLotto with other

 ### Rank